gcrev93/NSBEIoT/1. Setup/README.md

 You have already received a package containing an MXChip IoT DevKit and a USB cable.
 In this exercise, you will connect the device to your laptop, allow Windows to install drivers for it, and connect the device to WiFi so it can transmit events to an Azure IoT Hub.

 1. Connect the micro end of the USB cable to the micro-USB port on the device (1).
 Then connect the other end of the cable to a USB port on your computer (2).
-Confirm that the green LED next to the micro-USB port on the board lights up (3), and that "No WiFi" appears on the screen of the device.
+Confirm that the green LED next to the micro-USB port on the board lights up (3), and that "No WiFi Enter AP Mode to config" appears on the screen of the device.

 	![The Azure MXChip displaying on it's screen "No Wifi: Enter AP Mode to Configure", is connected via a MicroUSB cable to a computer.](Images/chip-connections.png)

     _Connecting the device to your laptop_

-1. (If you have a MacBook you can skip this step) Wait for Windows to install the necessary drivers on your laptop.
+1. Wait for Windows to install the necessary drivers on your laptop.
 Then open a File Explorer window and confirm that it shows a new drive named "AZ3166."
 The drive letter that it is assigned to it may be different on your computer.

 	![A file explorer window show the MXChip as a drive mounted on the computer.](Images/new-device-my-computer.png)